A new Parameterization for the Pion Vector Form Factor: Inclusion of isospin violation

 The vector form factor in the two pion channel is directly accessible from two reactions, namely from $e^+e$--annihilation and from $\tau$ decays.
-In the former case, in addition to what was discussed so far, the isospin violating mechanism of $\rho$-$\omega$ mixing needs to be included.
-It is visible as a striking narrow structure close to the peak of the corresponding form factor (c.f. inlay in Fig.~\ref{fig:pionFF}).
-The inclusion of this mixing in the present formalism is straight forward --- we here use a slightly modified version to what is used in Ref.~\cite{yndurain}, namely, for the neutral, $\pi^+\pi^-$, channel
+In the former case, in addition to what was discussed so far, isospin violating mechanisms need to be included.

+There are two well established effects --- $\rho-\omega$ and $\rho-\phi$ mixing.
+Both are visible as narrow structures in the pion vector form factor located at the masses of the $\omega$ and $\phi$, respectively (c.f. inlays in Fig.~\ref{fig:pionFF}).
+The inclusion of these mixings in the present formalism is straight forward --- we here use a slightly modified version to what is used in Ref.~\cite{yndurain}, namely, for the neutral, $\pi^+\pi^-$, channel